DevOculus-Meta-Quest/OculusKiller/README.md

 # Oculus Killer 🚀

-Revamped and supercharged to enhance your VR experience by terminating unnecessary Oculus processes and seamlessly launching SteamVR.
-This refactored version is modular, smoother, faster, and equipped with improved error handling, crash monitors, and automatic restart capabilities in case of a crash.
+Oculus Killer has evolved!
+Now more efficient and user-friendly, it focuses on enhancing your VR experience by terminating unnecessary Oculus processes and seamlessly launching SteamVR.
+This latest version is a leap forward, featuring a modular design, smoother and faster performance, and an advanced logging system for better error tracking and process monitoring.

 **Original Author:** [@kaitlyndotmoe](https://github.com/kaitlyndotmoe)
 **Contributors:** @UnusualNorm, @HyrumGG
 **Original Repository:** [OculusKiller](https://github.com/kaitlyndotmoe/OculusKiller)

-This tool complements the [Oculus VR Dash Manager](https://github.com/DevOculus-Meta-Quest/Oculus-VR-Dash-Manager), ensuring that you have comprehensive control and optimization of your VR experience.
+This tool is a perfect companion to the [Oculus VR Dash Manager](https://github.com/DevOculus-Meta-Quest/Oculus-VR-Dash-Manager), ensuring a comprehensive and optimized VR experience.

 <img src="assets/images/OculusKiller_Logo.png" alt="OculusKiller" width="400" height="400"/>